Ptosis Treatment in Amarillo, TX

 Once your vision becomes impaired by the drooping eyelid insurance typically will cover the procedure.
 Others don’t like the way their drooping eyelids age their face.
 After all, the eyes are the focal point of the face, so if your eyelids are sagging and droopy that will make your overall face look older.

-This is the basis of blepharoplasty, cosmetic eyelid surgery.
+This is the basic Blepharoplasty, cosmetic eyelid surgery.
 Ptosis surgery isn’t focused on removing excess skin, as in blepharoplasty, but on tightening the levator muscles.

 How does Dr. Murrell perform Ptosis repair?